Creating Restricted Scope Component Templates in Compose

 ) {

-One example of these, badgedBox is need to be wrap between some composables.
+One example of this is BadgedBox, which needs to be wrapped around certain composables.

 BottomNavigationItem(